weilin9999/WeiLin-Comfyui-Tools/README_EN.md

 # Version update introduction

-> Last updated: 2025-04-04
+> Last updated: 2025-04-06

-> 0.0.33 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
+> 0.0.34 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
 >
-> 1. Fix collection and history request errors
+> 1. Fixed an issue where history would not record
 >

 <details>
 <summary>Click here for more updates from the past</summary>

+> 0.0.33 Public Beta Version 2025-04-04
+>
+> 1. Fix collection and history request errors
+>

 > 0.0.32 Public Beta Version 2025-04-03
 >